valentjn/ltex-ls/README.md

 - `--[no-]endless`: Keep the server alive when the client terminates the connection to allow reuse by the next client.
 - `-h`, `--help`: Show help message and exit.
 - `--host=<host>`: Listen for TCP connections on host `<host>` (IP address or hostname; default is `localhost`).
 Only relevant if server type is `tcpSocket`.
+- `--input-documents=<path> <path> ...`: Instead of running as server, check the documents at the given paths, print the results to standard output, and exit.
+Directories are traversed recursively.
+If `-` is given, standard input will be checked as plain text.
 - `--log-file=<logFile>`: Tee server/client communication and server log to `<logFile>`. `${PID}` is replaced by the process ID of LT<sub>E</sub>X LS.
 The parent directory of `<logFile>` must exist.
 If `<logFile>` is an existing directory, then `ltex-ls-${PID}.log` is used as filename.
 - `--port=<port>`: Listen for TCP connections on port `<port>`.
 Only relevant if server type is `tcpSocket`.
 A value of `0` (default) will have the system automatically determine a free port (the actual port number will be printed to the log).
 - `--server-type=<serverType>`: Run the server as type `<serverType>`.
 Valid values are:
   - `standardStream` (default): Communicate with clients over standard input and standard output.
   - `tcpSocket`: Communicate with clients over a TCP socket.
+- `--settings-file=<settingsFile>`: Use the settings stored in the JSON file `<settingsFile>` (format example: `{"language": "en-US"}`).
+Only relevant when using `--input-documents`.
 - `-V`, `--version`: Print version information as JSON to the standard output and exit.
 The format is a JSON object with `"java"` and `"ltex-ls"` keys and string values.
 A key may be missing if no information about the corresponding version could be retrieved.

 Instead of using the equals sign `=` to separate option names and values, it is also possible to use one or more spaces.

+### Exit Codes

+- 0: LT<sub>E</sub>X LS exited successfully.
+When using `--input-documents`: No grammar/spelling errors were found.
+- 1: An exception was thrown during the execution of LT<sub>E</sub>X LS.
+- 2: An invalid command-line argument has been given to LT<sub>E</sub>X LS.
+- 3: When using `--input-documents`: At least one grammar/spelling error was found.

 ## Checking Documents with the LSP